jeffteeters/tbldata/source/table2.rst

 .. tblrender:: loebner_fig2a
    :rows: "From cell", "basket", "golgi", "granule", "purkinje", "stellate"
    :cols: "To cell", "# cells", "basket", "golgi", "granule", "purkinje", "stellate"
+   :description: Number of cells and connections between cells as: *fan-out*, **fan-in**.
+Fan-out is
+      number of target cells each source contacts; fan-in is number source cells going to each target.
+All values are for the cat.